 You don’t need lawn fertilizer when the best food for your lawns is grass clippings, created by a good mulching mower.
 Why have those clippings raked up, stuffed in plastic bags, and dumped in a landfill, then with the lawn starved for nutrients, have high nitrogen fertilizer spread around?
 In the Fall, why have all your leaves raked up and stuffed in bags when again a good mulching mower makes all that plant food?
 Why have the constant roar of noisy, polluting leaf blowers?
 Why pay for that when its costly and unnecessary?

 Here is where The I Love Long Island Campaign comes in.
 Dozens of local environmental organizations and natural lawn care specialists have banded together to change how Long Islanders go about lawn care.
 If we want a sustainable Long Island, where people and nature can coexist, we must abandon our toxic lawns and embrace the place — Long Island, as it is was and was meant to be.
 So go to the site, take the pledge.
-You can also support Save The Great South Bay’s own efforts by contributing to a moratorium on high nitrogen fertilizers here.
+You can also support Save The Great South Bay’s own efforts by contributing to efforts here.

 Contact us if you’d like to help be a part of The I Love Long Island Campaign in your community by sponsoring a sign for your lawn.